Your Android display probably isn’t that big. Even if you’re using a phablet-sized device, the display will be around seven inches at most.

 Compatibility for the converters differs across devices.
 Samsung phones and tablets work with them, as do some HTC and Motorola devices, but others may not.
-Don’t simply go out and buy a generic adapter – instead, search Google: “USB HDMI adaptor for [ANDROID DEVICE]” and see what comes up.
+Don’t simply go out and buy a generic adapter.
+Instead, search Google for “USB HDMI adapter for [Your Device]” and see what comes up.
 Often the first result will take you to an Amazon page for the piece of equipment you need.

-- Slimport: has low power requirements, meaning that you can expect to connect your phone to your TV without draining the battery.
+- Slimport: Has low power requirements, meaning that you canconnect your phone to your TV without draining the battery.
 Unless you’re playing a game with heavy graphic requirements, of course!
-Fortunately, many Slimport cables feature a micro USB port for connecting your charger cable.
+Fortunately, many Slimport cables feature a micro-USB port for connecting your charger cable.

-Note that other AV adaptor types are available; if you don’t have an HDMI TV, you might opt for a VGA-compatible Slimport cable instead.
+Note that other AV adapter types are available.
+If you don’t have an HDMI TV, you might opt for a VGA-compatible Slimport cable instead.

-A few years ago, several Android phones and tablets shipped with a HDMI-out port.
-These devices included the Sony Xperia S, LG Optimus 2x, LG Optimus 3D P920, Acer Iconia A1, Tesco Hudl, Archos 80 Titanium, Nokia 2520, and Motorola RAZR HD XT925.
-(An almost-comprehensive list of devices can be found at GSMArena.)
+A few years ago, several Android phones and tablets shipped with a physical HDMI-out port.
+These devices included the Sony Xperia S, LG Optimus 2x, LG Optimus 3D P920 (pictured), Acer Iconia A1, and others.

-Should you have one of these older devices, you’ll need a special HDMI cable with a standard Type-A connector at one end and a suitable connector at the other.
-This might be the Type D (micro-HDMI), the Type-C (mini HDMI), or the standard Type-A.
+Should you have one of these older devices, you’ll need a special HDMI cable.
+These have a standard Type-A connector at one end and a suitable connector at the other.
+This might be Type D (micro-HDMI), Type-C (mini HDMI), or the standard Type-A.

 The problem with these phones, however, is the age.
 You won’t be able to enjoy the latest versions of Android with older hardware, and by extension, the safety and stability of security updates.

-You might, for instance, be running Plex or XBMC for Android on your phone or tablet.
-Your once-personal portable media center (which might have had some LAN broadcast possibilities) is now a full-fledged media centre, capable of displaying movies and TV shows on your family TV for everyone to enjoy.
+You might, for instance, run Plex or Kodi for Android on your phone or tablet.
+Your once-personal portable media center (which might have had some LAN broadcast possibilities) is now a full-fledged media center, capable of displaying movies and TV shows on your family TV for everyone to enjoy.